Satyajit-147/MaRS-Software-Recruitment-Task1/README.md

     ![Initializing Git](push.png)

-   **Description:** The command uploads the commited changes from local repository to the remote repository on GitHub. -u enables pushing to be done without specifying the active branch
+   **Description:** The command uploads the committed changes from local repository to the remote repository on GitHub. -u enables pushing to be done without specifying the active branch

 **#EASY DOSE**